 The audit of case files will compare practices in the two local authorities, and will seek to answer questions such as:

-- How many children for whom CSA concerns have been raised are ‘hidden’ in other categories of abuse (neglect, emotional abuse, physical abuse), and why?
+- How many children for whom child sexual abuse concerns have been raised are ‘hidden’ in other categories of abuse (neglect, emotional abuse, physical abuse), and why?

-- Do those children receive any intervention for CSA?
+- Do those children receive any intervention for child sexual abuse?

 - What happens to children who are referred but for whom concerns do not meet the thresholds for local authority interventions?